Xyclade/MachineLearning/Readme.md

 We could work through the hard ham, but since the building bricks are already here, we leave this to the reader.

 ###Ranking emails based on their content (Recommendation system)
 This example will be completely about building your own recommendation system.
-We will use a subset of the email data which we used in the example [Classifying Email as Spam or Ham](#Classifying-Email-as-Spam-or-Ham-(Naive-Bayes)).
+We will use a subset of the email data which we used in the example [Classifying Email as Spam or Ham](#Classifying-Email-as-Spam-or-Ham-Naive-Bayes).
 This subset can be downloaded [here](https://github.com/Xyclade/MachineLearning/raw/Master/Example%20Data/Recommendation_Example_1.zip).
 Note that this is a set of received emails, thus we lack 1 half of the data, namely the outgoing emails of this mailbox.
 However even without this information we can do some pretty neat ranking as we will see later on.

 For this example, as usual we expect you to have created a new Scala project in your favourite IDE, and downloaded and added the [Smile Machine learning](https://github.com/haifengl/smile/releases) library and its dependency [SwingX](https://java.net/downloads/swingx/releases/) to this project.